 The position of the index finger is on top of the grip a little to the side, the thumb is actually right next to the index finger, also a little to the side (thumb-index finger mixed position), this corresponds exactly to the natural hand position and enables perfect pressure of both fingers when throwing at the Rod.

 You can try this yourself by letting your throwing arm hang very loosely and relaxed and then lifting your arm from the bottom forward to a horizontal position without twisting your hand as you lift it.
+If you now look at your throwing hand in this position, you will immediately understand why we construct our cork grips in this way.

 The ergonomic cork grip ERGO X1 is manufactured in such a way that it does not have to be adapted to individual hand sizes, but is universally suitable.
 We have tested this extensively with fly fishermen who have small hands as well as with fly fishermen who have really big hands.